dmackenz/CS-Challenge-Dylan/README.md

-# CS-Challenge-Dylan
+# Changes to the Codebase

 The original source code can be found in CS-Challenge-Master.
 The new refactored code is inside of CS-Challenge-Refactor.

-# Changes to the Codebase

 ### Created a Wrapper Class For The Chuck Norris API Integration (`Src/Jokes/ChuckNorrisAPI.cs`)